tc39/proposal-smart-pipelines/readme.md

 Alternatively, you may omit the topic references entirely, if the body is just a **simple reference** to a function or constructor, such as with `… |> capitalize` and `… |> new User.Message`.
-Such a pipeline body is in **tacit style**.
-[Tacit style][] is described in more detail later.
+Such a pipeline body is in **bare style**.
+[Bare style][] is described in more detail later.

 The term [“**topic**” comes from linguistics][topic and comment] and have precedent in prior programming languages’ use of “topic variables”.

-The terms “**antecedent**” and “**topic expression**” are preferred to “**LHS**” because, in the future, the [topic concept could be extended to other syntax][possible future extensions to topic concept], not just pipelines.
+The terms “**antecedent**” and “**topic expression**” are preferred to “**LHS**” because, in the future, the [topic concept could be extended to other syntaxes such as `for`][possible future extensions to the topic concept], not just pipelines.
 In addition, “LHS” in the ES specification usually refers to the [LHS of assignments][ES LHS expressions], which may be confusing.
 However, “LHS” is still a fine and acceptable name for a pipeline’s antecedent.

 The term “**topic reference**” is preferred to the phrase “**topic variable**”